Description of Historic Place

 Notre-Dame-des-Neiges Cemetery National Historic Site of Canada is located in Mount Royal Park within Mount Royal Cemetery National Historic Site of Canada, in Montréal.
 Founded in 1854, this attractive park-like environment covers 113 hectares.
 Inspired by both formal traditions and the picturesque style, the design of the cemetery combines the site’s remarkable natural topography, majestic trees, lawns, and winding paths with more formal areas containing grave markers, monuments, and commemorative elements of different styles and sizes.
 Notre-Dame-des-Neiges Cemetery is an illustration of 19th century rural cemeteries.
 Through the variety and historical significance of many of the persons buried there, the Notre-Dame-des-Neiges Cemetery commemorates many aspects of the history of Montréal, Quebec and Canada.
 Official recognition refers to the cemetery in its defined boundaries, delineated by a wrought iron fence.

-The Notre-Dame-des-Neiges Cemetery was designated as a national historic site of Canada in 1998 because:
+The Notre-Dame-des-Neiges Cemetery was designated as a national historic site of Canada because:

 - it is an outstanding example of a cultural landscape which includes a large variety of funerary monuments of high quality and historical interest.